Announcement: Lodging Room Tax Changes

 The guest must provide official federal government business travel orders and a qualifying picture ID.
 You can verify if their government agency is listed on LSU Libraries Federal Agency Directory.
 You may also find the LRT exemption information on the main LRT page.
 Occupants with tax-exempt must present tax-exempt form from the City of Corvallis.
 Once verified, the guest must complete the LRT exempt form and sign.

 I just became aware that my property is subject to the LRT.
 I am voluntarily coming forward to get caught up on taxes/assessments owed.
 Can you waive the penalties?

 No, we do not have the authority to waive penalties; penalties are governed by Corvallis Municipal Code 8.04.

 As a Property Management company, do I have to remit a return for each property I manage?

 No, property management companies do not have to remit a separate return for each property they manage.
-Please ensure the summary return includes monthly totals per property and the corresponding TRT certificate numbers.
+Please ensure the summary return includes monthly totals per property and the corresponding LRT certificate numbers.

 There are two ways to pay: by mail, or in person.
 Additional details can be found on the Transient Room Tax Payments page.

 Who is responsible for remitting the lodging tax?